-Every summer the number of drowning incidents involving children skyrockets as more families spend the warmer months hanging out by the pool or at a nearby lake.
-In 2015 between Memorial Day and Labor Day there were 209 children who drowned in swimming pools, another 76 in lakes, and those are just the incidents that were reported by the local media.
+Every summer the number of drowning incidents involving children skyrockets as more families spend the warmer months hanging out by the pool, at the beach or at a nearby lake.

 One common mistake that many parents make that can lead to a drowning incident is allowing young children to use pool floats and wear water wings in the pool.
 While life jackets are designed to save a child from drowning and should always be worn near open bodies of water like lakes or the ocean, flotation devices and wings can slip out of a child’s grasp or fall off and give a false sense of safety.
 Goggles are another widely sold pool accessory that parents should avoid with their children.

 There are many theories today on what age a child should learn to swim and what techniques should be used to teach swimming.
 While all parents will have their own preferences and beliefs, there are a few recommendations experts agree should be followed to help avoid a drowning incident.
 The United States Swim School Association, (USSSA), the preeminent swim school organization in the country, advises parents to follow the guidelines below when teaching their children to swim.

 • Never allow your baby/toddler in the pool without a swim diaper, and create a process the child must go through before entering a pool, such as putting on the diaper, a swimsuit, and applying sunscreen.
 Having a pool routine will teach your child that the pool cannot simply be jumped into at anytime and it can help reduce the chances that your child might be tempted to try to go swimming without you being aware.